Mesomat-inc/Tires_API_Python_Example/README.md

 ```

 Access token and refresh token will automatically be added to the .env file upon first authentication.
-These variables can also be entered manually in the .env if known.
+These variables can also be entered manually in the `.env` if known.
 If the refresh token is expired or invalid,
 the user will be notified with the following error:

 ```bash
 requests.exceptions.HTTPError: 401 Client Error
 ```

-In this case, it is recommended to clear the value of both token which will force the
+In this case, it is recommended to clear the value of both token in the `.env` file which will force the
 client to authenticate and regenerate the tokens.

 ## Usage